taketoe/stellarmodel/README.md

-# stellarmodel
+# Astorphysical Stellar Model

-Astorphysical Stellar Model
+The codes based from python codes of QML